Large-Vocabulary Segmentation for Medical Images with Text Prompts

 where $d'$ is the dimension for the per-pixel dense feature after recovering to the original resolution.

-\textbf{Query Decoder.} Although a general representation of the anatomical target is derived from the pre-trained text encoder with a text prompt, visual variations may still exist from patient to patient, we thus insert a transformer-based query module to further enhance the text prompts with visual clues.
-In practice, this module consists of 6 standard transformer decoders~\cite{Attention}, that treats text embedding as query, and the pooled multi-scale visual features from the U-Net encoder as key, values, formulated as:
+Although a general representation of the anatomical target is derived from the pre-trained text encoder with a text prompt, visual variations may still exist from patient to patient, we thus insert a transformer-based query decoder to further enhance the text prompts with visual clues.
+In practice, it consists of 6 standard transformer decoders~\cite{Attention}, that treat text embedding as query, and the pooled multi-scale visual features from the U-Net encoder as key, values, formulated as:

 Where $z_i$ is consistent with $z$ in Equa.~\ref{equ:pool}.
-Therefore $q_i$ can be seen as an adapted representation of the anatomical target in specific image scan $x_i$.
+Therefore $q_i$ can be seen as an adapted representation of the anatomical target in a specific image scan $x_i$.

-\textbf{Mask Generator.} By conducting pixel-wise dot-product between the representation of the anatomical target and the fine-grained per-pixel embedding, we can acquire a per-pixel segmentation:
+Finally, by conducting a pixel-wise dot product between the representation of the anatomical target and the fine-grained per-pixel embedding, we can acquire a per-pixel prediction:

 where $g(\cdot)$ is a feed-forward layer projecting $q_i$ to a consistent dimension with the dense feature map $u_i$, and $\sigma(\cdot)$ denotes the sigmoid function.
 Note that, the whole forward procedure does not involve any operation between different text prompts.
 Therefore, for input with multiple text prompts or segmentation targets, {\em i.e.}, $T_i = \{t_1, t_2, ..., t_M\}$, the processes described in Equation~\ref{eq:terminology_encoding}, \ref{eq:query_decoding} and \ref{eq:mask_generating} will be executed for each target in parallel, and we could derive $\hat{y}_i \in \mathbb{R}^{H \times W \times D \times M}$.

-\textbf{Training Objective.} Following~\cite{nnUNET}, we adopt a loss function as the sum of binary cross-entropy loss and dice loss.
-For a sample with $M$ classes and $C$ voxels, we denote $p_{\text{c},\text{m}}$ and $s_{\text{c,m}}$ the prediction and ground-truth for $c$-th pixel respectively on class $m$, the loss is:
+Following~\cite{nnUNET}, we adopt a loss function as the sum of binary cross-entropy loss and dice loss.
+For a sample with $M$ classes and $C$ voxels, we denote $p_{\text{c},\text{m}}$ and $s_{\text{c,m}}$ as the prediction and ground truth for $c$-th pixel respectively on class $m$, the loss is: